GameFoundry/bsf/Documentation/Manuals/Native/User/importingTextures.md

 gDebug().logDebug("Num. mip maps: " + toString(props.getNumMipmaps()));
 ~~~~~~~~~~~~~

-# Rendering using textures
-Once imported a texture can be assigned to a **Material** in order to be used for rendering.
-We will cover materials in a later chapter.

 # Customizing import
 Texture import can be customized by providing a @ref bs::TextureImportOptions "TextureImportOptions" object to the importer.